hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/writings_prose_and_poems/1300_footnotes.md

-1.  [^](#t1)In Bengali, the word Ishâ means Christ and Anusharana, "to follow"; hence Ishânusharana means "to follow Christ".
+1.  [^](#t1)In Bengali, the word Ishā means Christ and Anusharana, "to follow"; hence Ishānusharana means "to follow Christ".
 2.  [^](#t2)Verses are cited from Thomas à Kempis's Of the Imitation of Christ (London: Oxford University Press, 1961.)
 This translation — based on that of F. B. (the Jesuit Anthony Hoskins), which first